jinghuazhao/software-notes/README.md

 ## System setup

-1. It is relevant to have knowledge about GNU parallel and sge or slurm; see descriptions in other pipelines here.
+1. It is relevant to have knowledge about GNU parallel and sge or slurm (e.g., https://github.com/statgen/SLURM-examples); see also descriptions in other pipelines here.
 2. Here is a section dedicated to [R and RStudio](R).
 3. A broad coverage on genomewide association studies is available from [vdi.md](https://github.com/jinghuazhao/GDCT/blob/master/vdi.md) as part of the removed GWAS-2017 repository and listed in [GDCT repository](https://github.com/jinghuazhao/GDCT).